BonifacioCalindoro/Base-AI-Hackathon/README.md

 ### Coinbase API Key

-Create an account on Coinbase Developer Platform and create an API key with all permissions.
+Create an account on https://cdp.coinbase.com/ and create an API key with all permissions.
 Then, set the following environment variables:

 ```bash